 Criterion score: 0.75 info

 Sharks and rays: Better data reporting is needed, as impacts and population trends are not well understood.
 Piracy displaced longlining into the southern and eastern Indian Ocean, and there could be localised depletion of sharks here.
 Full utilisation of sharks is required (i.e. no fin removal), unwanted sharks must be released live wherever possible and shark catches must be reported annually.
-In 2018 IOTC introduced a new measure on management of blue shark stocks, requiring better data collection on catches and discards and paving the way to consider additional management measures in 2021.
-Transshipment of oceanic whitetips and thresher sharks is prohibited.
 Countries must develop conservation and management measures for vulnerable shark species.
-A number of countries are currently incorporating a ban on the retention of oceanic whitetip, in accordance with IOTC resolutions, but it is too early to evaluate the impact of this.
+Transshipment of oceanic whitetips and threshers is prohibited.
+A number of countries are banning the retention of oceanic whitetip, in accordance with IOTC resolutions, but it is too early to evaluate the impact of this.
 In 2019 the first resolution for any ray species in the IOTC area of competence was brought in.
 It protects mobulid rays, which are declining across the Indian Ocean.
 Targeted fishing, retention, transhipping, landing, selling, or storage of mobulid rays is prohibited, with exceptions made for accidental catch by artisanal fishing until 2022.
 The status of shark species in 2020 were:

-Interactions with all vulnerable non-target species should be recorded.
 Several countries have failed to implement national plans of action (NPOAs) for sharks, seabirds and turtles as required (although the shark plan is not binding in India as they have objected to the measure).
-In 2019, of the 34 members of IOTC, 16 countries had completed NPOAs for sharks.
+In 2020, of the 34 members of IOTC, 16 countries had completed NPOAs for sharks.
 Just 7 had plans for seabirds, although 8 countries report low or no interaction because they don’t use longline or don’t fish south of 25 degrees S. 11 countries had plans for turtles.
 Click here to see which countries had and had not fully implemented NPOAs.

 Herring or sild